ThatOpen/engine_docs/docs/api/@thatopen/fragments/classes/FragmentsModels.md

 # FragmentsModels

 The main class for managing multiple 3D models loaded from fragments files.
 Handles loading, disposing, updating, raycasting, highlighting and coordinating multiple FragmentsModel instances.
 This class acts as the main entry point for working with fragments models.
+A FragmentsModels instance needs a worker to process fragments off the main thread.
+The recommended way to obtain the worker URL is via the static FragmentsModels.getWorker method, which fetches the version-matched worker from unpkg.
+Check the method docs for more info.

 ## Constructors